-Having an ICT qualification means pupils will be able to show people exactly how skilled and knowledgeable they are when using ICT and associated technology.
-As Claires Court has enjoyed a strong reputation in this field for many years, we are now exploring how best to provide a course that gives the opportunity to learn about and use a variety of software applications, use ICT to solve problems, make pupils aware of the ways in which ICT can help in home, learning and work environments and also help understand the implications of technology in society.
+Having an ICT qualification means pupils will be able to show exactly how skilled and knowledgeable they are when using ICT and associated technology.
+Claires Court provides a course that gives the opportunity to learn about and use a variety of software applications, use ICT to solve problems, make pupils aware of the ways in which ICT can help in home, learning and work environments and also help understand the implications of technology in society.